 Sandra A. Mitchell

 Dr. Sandra A. Mitchell is a Research Scientist and Program Director in the Outcomes Research Branch in the Healthcare Delivery Research Program.
-Her primary research interests focus on measurement of symptoms and impairments in physical functioning, and testing of interventions to improve these outcomes, especially in vulnerable populations (senior adult, mulitmorbid, frail, and medically underserved).
-She has extensive experience in the collection, analysis, and interpretation of patient-generated health outcomes data in clinical trials, and advanced multivariate statistical analysis, with a particular methodologic interest in latent variable mixture modelling and the use of performance-based measures of physical functioning.
+Her primary research interests focus on the measurement of symptoms and impairments in physical functioning, and the testing of interventions to improve these outcomes, especially in vulnerable populations (senior adult, mulitmorbid, frail, and medically underserved).
+She has extensive experience in the collection, analysis, and interpretation of patient-generated health outcomes data in clinical trials and advanced multivariate statistical analysis.
+She has methodologic interests in latent variable mixture modelling, as well as the use of performance-based measures of physical functioning.
 Her program of research has an emphasis in cancer care delivery science, including dissemination and implementation of evidence-based interventions, quality measurement, and the use of health information technologies and decision support to improve care quality and strengthen patient self-management.

 Last Updated: 04 Dec 2015